alvaroarol/dna-analyser/README.md

 #Changelog

+15/07/2016
+- Fixed "Download to html file" not working on Firefox because of inexistent click() function on <a> elements

 13/07/2016
 - Added possibility to save results to an html file
 - Bundled the js files in a separate folder and renamed dna-analyser.js to main.js to avoid confusions